dropfred/js-toys/README.md

 - When it makes sense, parameters' units are in pixels for length, and seconds for time.
 As an example, velocity is expressed in pixels/second.
 - The simulation's grow parameter doubles the number of bodies each step up.
 Be cautious with this one!
 - Force decay is the attenuation power.
 A power of 0 is no decay, 1 is linear, 2 is quadratic, and so on.
 In practice, 1 works just fine, and 0 may lead to instabilities when the range is low.
 - Resolution is the resolution factor used for the force field map.
-Max resolution is equal to the canvas size, and each step down halfs the resolution.
+Max resolution is equal to the canvas size, and each step down halves the resolution.
 Be cautious with this parameter too, updating force field map is a costly operation.
 Note that this parameter defaults to the lowest level, and it may lead to visible artifacts, in particular in how the bodies arrange themselves in a squarish manner when the force range is low.

 Some tips for a maximum of bodies :
   - Set the number of species to one or two.